Meet the new lawmakers coming to the Ohio Statehouse - NewsBreak

 DeMora said he will also do what he can to ‘protect a women’s right to choose in Ohio.’

-Somani, an OBGYN with OhioHealth, said while women’s healthcare is a top priority, using her background in medicine goes further than that.Hunter finds woman’s remains in Lucasville
+Somani, an OBGYN with OhioHealth, said while women’s healthcare is a top priority, using her background in medicine goes further than that.Ohio cities scored for LGBTQ+ equality in national report

 “There’s a lot of public health issues that are coming up with some of the vaccine mandates that have come and gone,” Somani said, pointing to the measles outbreak spreading among mostly unvaccinated children in central Ohio.
 She said it’s imperative that the legislature close vaccination loopholes, particularly for longstanding immunizations that have proven to be effective.